Basic use

 arrays).
 Commonly used attributes are:

-are stored as dictionaries of 1D
+Composition variables such as x or c are stored as dictionaries of 1D

 arrays, with the relevant constituents as keys.
 The relevant constituents are

-apply to atom constituents:
+apply to atom species:

->>> bar.x.keys()
+>>> res.x.keys()

 dict_keys(['Cr', 'Si', 'Ni'])

->>> bar.c.keys()
+>>> res.c.keys()

 dict_keys(['Va', 'Cr', 'Si', 'Ni'])

->>> bar.Jlat.keys()
+>>> res.Jlat.keys()

 dict_keys(['Va', 'Cr', 'Si', 'Ni'])